Welcome to the Website of

 of the Society's Members, and activities in which they have been involved.

-Charity No. 1089682, currently has a membership of over one hundred.
+here); it currently has a membership of about one hundred.

-From September to April there is a programme
+April there is a programme of illustrated lectures,

 Those wishing to